Scott County reports one new COVID-19 case

 Only one new COVID-19 case was reported in the region Tuesday.

-Scott County Health Department raised the county's total virus cases to 63.
+Scott County Health Department raised the countys total virus cases to 63.

 Twenty-three people have recovered from COVID-19 in the county, and two deaths have been attributed to it.